ecobytes/co-munity/README.md

 The site will probably have different types of space constructs, adapting to the needs of the different types of communities of practice.
 For each use case we should probably create a standard "blueprint", which is a space template with a specific combination of sections/functions.
 The list below is provisory and probably requires some better aggregation into functional types:

- * Open knowledge and open peer review platform
+ * Open peer review
   * Degrowth conference stirring papers review and Group-Assembly Process (http://leipzig.degrowth.org/en/gap)
  * Events participants exchange area
  * Degrowth learning (and training) communities
-  * GROWL project
+  * GROWL: trainers database, course syllabus and events, modules, quality assessment of materials
  * Resource collection and exchange (bibliography and media) communities
   * Permaculture/agroecology (Permateca)
   * Ecological economics classes (professors and students communities)